BlogBiologyThe Guide to HSC Biology Module 5: Heredity

 How to Get a Band 6 in HSC Biology Module 5: Heredity

-This module covers a lot of essential aspects of genetics.
-You’ll be covering the genetics of both plants and animals and how understanding of genetics applies to processes in the real world.
+This module covers a lot of the essential aspects of genetics.
+You’ll be learning about the genetics of both plants and animals, and applying this understanding to processes in the real world.

 • Reproduction